 • Add pretty little details — Everyday items can transform a place from ordinary to extraordinary by adding vintage dishes and tea cups, old books, trays, small trinkets like magnifying glasses, and a few beautiful perfume bottles or powder boxes.
 The secret to making a Paris apartment special is all in the detail.”

-If you want more of Claudia’s expert Parisian interior design insights, you can also download her app, Keys to the Fleas, follow her regular posts on her blog, and shop her beautiful online store!
+If you want more of Claudia’s expert Parisian interior design insights, follow her regular posts on her blog, and shop her beautiful online store!